Brabant killers: Westland New Post

-Marcel Barbier, an enforcer-type WNP member who lived with Libert, was arrested in August 1983 after a shooting, and became suspected in a double murder at a synagogue a year earlier.
+Marcel Barbier, an enforcer-type WNP member who lived with Libert, was arrested in August 1983 after a shooting, and became suspected in a double murder in Anderlecht a year earlier.
 Latinus went to police and informed them that Barbier and another WNP member had committed the synagogue murders, and that he (Latinus) had helped Barbier get rid of the murder weapon.
 This caused dissension within the WNP as Latinus was seen as having betrayed a member of the organisation.
 Also in 1983 several members of WNP who were in Front de la Jeunesse (Belgium) were convicted of organising it as an illegal militia, and given terms in prison.
 Leading WNP members were also arrested for unauthorised possession of low-level classified NATO documents.
 Latinus committed suicide in April 1984, and his followers formed rival cliques.
 Some theories have connected these facts to the inactivity of the Brabant Killers gang between December 1983 and September 1985, and them having a seemingly intensified grudge against society during the supermarket massacres of 27 September and 9 November 1985.

-Barbier was convicted for the synagogue murders.
-His co-accused, WNP member Eric Lamers, was acquitted of murder but received 5 years for other offences, and in 1991 was convicted of a separate double murder.
+Barbier was convicted for the Anderlecht murders.
+His co-accused, WNP member Eric Lammers, was acquitted of murder but received 5 years for other offences, and in 1991 was convicted of a separate double murder.
 Lammers fled the country after being accused of a sexual exposure against a child and accessing images of child sex abuse.
 After he was brought back from Serbia he appeared in a 2014 Belgian TV program in which he accused WNP leaders of being behind the Brabant killings, based on WNP reconnaissance on the supermarket chain whose premises were subjected to the murderous attacks of 1985.
 Libert was arrested as a suspect soon after the program was broadcast, but released without charge after 48 hours.
 In 2018 a former subordinate of Libert publicly accused him of being the 'Giant', although without any official reaction.
 Libert went on television to yet again deny the allegations, and said the accuser had mental health difficulties.